AniceKV/AutoEDA/README.md

 )
 ```

-AutoEDA is an enterprise-grade, zero-crash agentic pipeline designed to perform end-to-end Exploratory Data Analysis, statistical profiling, and predictive modeling on tabular datasets.
+AutoEDA is an low cost agentic pipeline designed to perform end-to-end Exploratory Data Analysis, statistical profiling, and predictive modeling on tabular datasets.
 Built around a strict **Planner-Executor Decoupling Architecture**, AutoEDA operates with complete safety and determinism.
 It allows compact local models (such as **Qwen 2.5/3.5**, **Gemma 2**, or **Llama 3**) to construct and execute complex mathematical workflows without the instability of arbitrary code execution.

 By shifting from unstable, raw Python script generation to **Structured JSON Tool-Plans** mapped onto parameter-clamped statistical actions, AutoEDA eliminates common LLM failure points: syntax hallucinations, library crashes, and data corruption.

-**Cost-Effective**: Thanks to an optimized prompt architecture and intelligent tool routing, the average API call cost is approximately **1.5 cents ($0.015) per complete dataset analysis**.
+**Cost-Effective**: Thanks to an optimized prompt architecture and intelligent tool routing, the average token cosumption is around 3000 tokens per analysis

 ---